geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/coding-standards.md

 #### A template for the controller class

 There is some boilerplate code for controllers.
 To make it a little easier to create new controllers, here is a template.
-See the TODO comments for places where code needs to be added, and replace all occurrences of "TEMPLATE" by the entity being controller (i.e. Garden, User, Task, etc)
+See the TODO comments for places where code needs to be added, and replace all occurrences of "TEMPLATE" by the entity being controller (i.e. Garden, User, Task, etc).

+Note that we'll use "create" rather than "add" to conform to the CRUD acronym.
+This means that the associated screens should be changed from "AddX" to "CreateX".

 ```dart
 import 'package:cloud_firestore/cloud_firestore.dart';